 The Company's key stakeholders are its customers, suppliers and engine lessors worldwide.
-The Directors believe that, individually and together, they have acted in the way they consider, in good faith, would be most likely to promote the success of the Company for the benefit of its members as a whole, having regard to the stakeholders and matters set out in s172(1)(a-f) of the Companies Act 2006 in the decisions taken during the year ended 31 December 2022.
+The Directors believe that, individually and together, they have acted in the way they consider, in good faith, would be most likely to promote the success of the Company for the benefit of its members as a whole, having regard to the stakeholders and matters set out in s172(1)(a-f) of the Companies Act 2006 in the decisions taken during the year ended 31 December 2024.

 As the Company predominantly provides short-term lease solutions to support its immediate parent company, Rolls-Royce plc, in honouring its obligations under TotalCare Packages or on a Time and Materials basis, the Company regularly liaises with Rolls-Royce plc to ensure that the interests of Rolls-Royce plc are considered during decision making, by both management and the Directors.
-The volume of engines within the lease pool has continued to grow for the Trent XWB and Trent 7000 in line with the increase in the volume of aircrafts in service and the number of customers opting for a TotalCare Agreement, and as a result, consultation with Rolls-Royce plc has become much more frequent.
-The impact of COVID-19 to the aviation industry has meant that the company has reviewed the size of the pool in the legacy products and are reducing the number of engines through returning to lessors or selling to operators or where possible providing alternative lease solutions to operators that have opted not to take TotalCare from Rolls-Royce plc.
 In addition, the Company regularly engages with engine lessors to ensure their feedback is incorporated in decision making on modifications and extensions to agreements.

 The Directors consider business relationships with the Company's wider stakeholders, the impact of Company operations on the environment and communities in which it operates is embedded in all Company decision-making and risk assessment made throughout the year.
-As a Group company, the Company complies and acts in accordance with the Group policies in relation to the safeguarding of human rights and community relationships as outlined in the Rolls-Royce Holdings plc Annual Report.
+As a Group company, the Company complies and acts in accordance with the Group policies in relation to the safeguarding of human rights and community relationships as outlined in the Rolls-Royce Holdings plc 2024 Annual Report.